-3.2 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.

-Note: Councils must use either clause 3.1 or 3.2

-Note: Under section 365 of the Act, councils are required to meet at least ten (10) times each year, each time in a different month unless the Minister for Local Government has approved a reduction in the number of times that a council is required to meet each year under section 365A.
+- 3.1 Omitted - 3.2 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings. - Note: Under section 365 of the Act, councils are required to meet at least ten (10) times each year, each time in a different month unless the Minister for Local Government has approved a reduction in the number of times that a council is required to meet each year under section 365A.